paredesroger/paredesroger.github.io/index.md

 <img src="images/Latest.jpg" width="220">

-I'm a PhD Candidate in the Civil and Environmental Engineering Dept. at [Rice University](https://www.rice.edu/).
+I'm a PhD Candidate at [Rice University](https://www.rice.edu/) in the Department of Civil and Environmental Engineering.
 <!--Also, I'm part of the [SISRRA](https://duenas-osorio.rice.edu/sisrra) research group.-->

 My research interests include:

-* Reliability, Risk, and Resilience
+* Reliability, risk, and resilience of structures and complex systems
-* Earthquake Engineering and Natural Hazards
+* Earthquake engineering and natural Hazards
-* Uncertainty Quantification
+* Probabilistic inference and uncertainty quantification
-* Machine Learning / Artificial Intelligence
+* Machine learning / artificial intelligence

 <!--
 ## Education ##